Mardik Martin

-Mardik Martin (September 16, 1934 – September 11, 2019) was an Armenian American screenwriter, known for Mean Streets, New York, New York and Raging Bull – all directed by his lifelong friend Martin Scorsese and starring Robert De Niro.
-Mardik Martin is among the revered screenwriters on Writers Guild of America list of 101 Greatest Screenplays.
+Mardik Vartan Martin (Մարդիկ Վարդան Մարտին; September 16, 1934 – September 11, 2019) was an Armenian-American screenwriter and teacher.
+He was best known for writing or co-writing the scripts for Mean Streets, New York, New York and Raging Bull – all directed by his lifelong friend Martin Scorsese and starring Robert De Niro.

 Early life

-Mardik Martin was born into a family of Armenian genocide survivors that fled to Abadan, Iran.
-They later moved to Iraq.
-Although his family in Iraq was wealthy, he fled the country to avoid the draft and arrived in New York City in a penniless state.
+Martin was born in Abadan, Iran to ethnic Armenian parents Vartan and Hranush Martin, who had emigrated there as refugees from the Armenian genocide.
+They later moved to Baghdad, Iraq.
+Although his family in Iraq was wealthy, he fled the country shortly before turning 18 to avoid the draft, and arrived in New York City in a penniless state.
+Martin attended NYU, where he met fellow student Martin Scorsese in 1961.
+He graduated with a Master's Degree in screenwriting in 1968.

 Career

-Martin attended NYU, where he met fellow student Martin Scorsese in 1961.
-The two formed a close friendship and worked together on Scorsese's early projects such as It's Not Just You, Murray! and the semi-autobiographical Season of the Witch, which ultimately became Mean Streets.
+Martin and Scorsese formed a close friendship and worked together on Scorsese's early projects such as It's Not Just You, Murray! and the semi-autobiographical Season of the Witch, which ultimately became Mean Streets.
 According to Hollywood biographer Peter Biskind, "The two young men sat in Martin's Plymouth Valiant and wrote.
 In the winter, in the cold and snow."
 Martin also shared writing credits on the Scorsese films New York, New York (with Earl Mac Rauch) and Raging Bull (with Paul Schrader).